plotly/plotly.py/pages/templates.md

 ...
 ```

+!!! note

-> Note: In order for the import to succeed, the `my_themes.py` file must be on Python's module search path.
+    In order for the import to succeed, the `my_themes.py` file must be on Python's module search path.
 See https://docs.python.org/3/tutorial/modules.html#the-module-search-path for more information.

 <!-- #endregion -->